DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-your-application-is-unsuccessful.md

 ### Lack of subject knowledge

-You could find a course in a different subject.
-If you're eligible, you might also be able to do a [subject knowledge enhancement (SKE) course](/train-to-be-a-teacher/subject-knowledge-enhancement) to top up your subject knowledge.
+You could find a course in a different subject or if you're eligible, you might be able to do a subject knowledge enhancement (SKE) course to top up your subject knowledge.
+[Find out if you're eligible for a SKE course.]((/train-to-be-a-teacher/subject-knowledge-enhancement) )

 ### Lack of teaching or safeguarding knowledge